 The land proposed for Tatu City Extension (Mchana Estate) Master Plan is characterized by a diversity of forests and vegetation types.
 Natural forests/vegetation types characterize the riparian zones of the key rivers, streams and earth dams.
-Forest plantations occur in isolated patches amidst the predominant coffee plantations.
+Forest plantations are in isolated patches amidst the predominant coffee plantations.
 Classical agroforestry systems exist in the coffee plantations.
 Some of the land zones are characterized by bushlands heavily occupied by the invasive Lantana camara.
 Patches of small to medium wetlands/marshy lands predominantly occupied by grasses are in existence.

 As shown in figure 3.5 below, land under forests and bushlands is 235 acres while that under coffee plantations is 1,089.71 acres.
-The proposed area to be developed is approximately 1,180 acres with approximately 144.71 acres being left under coffee/forests/bushlands.
+The proposed area to be developed is 1,180 acres.
+In essence, by the time the proposed development is complete, only 144.71 acres will be left under coffee/forests/bushlands.